 The operating departments are where supplier-invoice volume concentrates and where coding errors do the most visible damage to the departmental P&L. Schedule 1, Schedule 2 and Schedule 3 between them carry most of the weekly invoice traffic at any HK hotel.

 Schedule 1 (Rooms).
-The Rooms schedule absorbs everything that touches the guest room or the rooms-side guest experience.
-On the AP coding sheet that means in-room amenities (toiletries, slippers, robes, in-room stationery), guest supplies (turn-down items, in-room packaging), in-room dining minibar restocks billed by the F&B supplier but consumed against the rooms occupancy line, third-party guest-linen laundry where the property does not run its own laundry, channel-content licensing for in-room TV (the monthly bill from the IPTV or pay-TV content aggregator), guest transportation supplier invoices for hotel-arranged airport transfers where the cost is not recharged at full margin, and any complimentary food and beverage tied directly to a room booking (welcome drinks delivered to the room, complimentary breakfast where it is contractually part of a rate plan rather than an F&B sale).
-Under 12th edition the Executive Lounge slice that previously sat in Rooms is now its own schedule, and the AP coder has to redirect lounge-amenity invoices accordingly.
-Room-cleaning chemicals are a perennial Rooms-versus-P&M splitting decision, and that decision is worked through in the splitting-discipline section below.
+Rooms absorbs everything that touches the guest room or the rooms-side guest experience: in-room amenities (toiletries, slippers, robes, stationery), guest supplies (turn-down items, packaging), minibar restocks billed by the F&B supplier but consumed against the rooms line, third-party guest-linen laundry where the property does not run its own, IPTV channel-content licensing, hotel-arranged airport-transfer costs not recharged at full margin, and complimentary F&B tied directly to a room booking (welcome drinks, rate-plan breakfasts).
+Under 12th edition the Executive Lounge slice that previously sat in Rooms is now its own schedule — lounge-amenity invoices need redirecting.
+Room-cleaning chemicals are a perennial Rooms-versus-P&M splitting decision, worked through in the splitting-discipline section below.

 Schedule 2 (Food and Beverage).
 Schedule 2 carries the heaviest weekly volume at most HK hotels because the F&B supplier base delivers daily.
 Hong Kong hotel F&B supplier invoice USALI coding is mostly a question of recognising the supplier and routing the line items appropriately.
 On the food side that means Angliss for protein and broadline frozen, DCH for dry goods and broadline ambient, Foodgears for produce, Wismettac for Japanese and broadline Asian product, Chef's Garden for hydroponic and specialty produce, ETAK for niche specialty ingredients, and Eugina alongside the smaller specialty importers the chef has on rotation.
 On the beverage side it is the wine importers (typically two to four across the consolidated programme), the beer distributors, the spirits importers, the soft-drinks distributor, the coffee supplier and the tea supplier.